 Capital gains and losses on elimination and the transfer of tangible assets are included either in other operating income or expenses.

-Goodwill corresponds to the proportion of the acquisition cost of an entity acquired after the period between 1 January 2004 and 31 December 2011 that exceeds the Group’s share of the fair value of the entity’s net assets on the date of acquisition.
+Goodwill corresponds to the proportion of the acquisition cost of an entity acquired between 1 January 2004 and 31 December 2012 that exceeds the Group’s share of the fair value of the entity’s net assets on the date of acquisition.
 The acquisition cost also includes other direct expenses related to the acquisition, such as professionals’ fees.